 Keep the Tail Wagging is supported by pet parents.
 I occasionally earn a commission (at no additional cost to you) when you click through an affiliate link to one of my favorite products.
 Thank you for your support.
 Read More

 CBD oil is all the rage.
 And although I've been using CBD oil with my dogs for a couple of years (I think), I still have a lot to learn.
-Recently, I realized that I didn't have a clear understanding of full-spectrum CBD oil and isolate CBD oil.
+Recently, I realized that I didn't understand full-spectrum CBD oil and isolate CBD oil.
 For some reason, I thought that full-spectrum was best and didn't pay attention to anything else.

 Now I'm not so sure.